DeepWave-KAUST/GenWP-pub/README.md

 ```

 ## Running code :page_facing_up:
 When you have downloaded the supplementary files and have installed the environment, you can run the training and sampling code.
-For traning, you can directly run:
+For training, you can directly run:
 ```
 python train.py
 ```